Skip to main content

 Profiles

 Allsite does not support secondary road profile rules.
-The extra PVI points will be automatically removed from profiles when Level AI brings in results.
+Before running Level AI results for the first time, the rules must be disabled for every intersection and any ruled locked pvi, unlocked.
 This is because Level AI is automatically grading the roads at these tie-ins between roads and the extra points added can mess with the design.

 Cul-de-Sacs